Knodle: Modular Weakly Supervised Learning with PyTorch: Introduction

-We introduce \textit{Knodle}: a framework for \textbf{Kno}wledge-supervised \textbf{D}eep \textbf{LE}arning, i.e., weak supervision with neural networks.
-The framework provides a simple tensor-driven abstraction based on PyTorch allowing researchers to efficiently develop and compare their methods for improving weakly supervised machine learning models.
-The following points summarize \textit{Knodle} main goals: \begin{itemize} \itemsep{0.5em} \item{\textbf{Data abstraction.} The interface is a tensor-driven data abstraction which unifies a large number of input variants and is applicable to a large number of tasks.} \item{\textbf{Method independence.} The interface of \textit{Knodle} decouples the implementation of weak supervision improvement methods and prediction models.
-This enables comparability and accounts for domain-specific inductive biases.} \item{\textbf{Accessibility.} \textit{Knodle} provides a high level access to the library, what makes it easy to test existing methods, incorporate new ones and benchmark them against each other.} \end{itemize}
+The following points summarize \knodle{}'s main design goals: \begin{itemize} \itemsep{0.5em} \item{\textbf{Data abstraction.} A tensor-driven data abstraction subsumes a large number of input variants and is applicable to a diverse range of tasks.} \item{\textbf{Method independence.} A decoupled implementation of weak supervision denoising methods and prediction models enables comparability and accounts for domain-specific inductive biases.} \item{\textbf{Accessibility.} A high-level interface makes it easy to test existing methods, incorporate new ones and benchmark them against each other.} \end{itemize}

-Several denoising algorithms as well as classification models and dataset are already included to \textit{Knodle} in order to allow the ``out-of-the-box'' framework testing.
-However, the new denoising methods could be also developed and easily added since it provides a simple tensor-driven abstraction based on PyTorch.
+Several denoising algorithms are already included in \knodle{}.
+We also propose a new denoising algorithm, \mbox{\textit{WSCrossWeigh}}, which extends \mbox{\textit{CrossWeigh}}~\citep{wang-etal-2019-crossweigh}, a method for detecting mistakes in crowd-sourced annotation, to the weak supervision setting.
+The experiments demonstrate that it outperforms other existing methods on the majority of dataset s.

-We also discuss the results of \textit{Knodle} on datasets that exemplify different properties occurring in weakly supervised learning, such as amount of labeling functions or their precision-recall balance.
-Moreover, depending on the properties of heuristic labelings, methods for improving weak labels need to remove spurious matches in some cases, or generalize from them in others.
+All implemented methods are tested on several datasets, also included in the \knodle{} ecosystem, and we discuss their performance.
+Each dataset exhibits different characteristics, such as the amount or the precision-recall balance of the used rules.
+Moreover, depending on the weakly labeled data set, methods for improving weak labels need to remove spurious matches in some cases, or generalize from them in others.

-It is clear that such a diverse problem space should be paired with a rich pool of methods so that each task can be paired with the most appropriate method. \textit{Knodle} allows to easily explore the spaces of weakly supervised learning settings and label improvement algorithms, and hopefully will facilitate a better understanding of the phenomena that are inherent to weakly supervised learning.
+It is clear that such a diverse problem space should be paired with a rich pool of methods so that the most appropriate denoising method can be found for any task or dataset. \knodle{} allows to easily explore the spaces of weakly supervised learning settings and label improvement algorithms, and hopefully will facilitate a better understanding of the phenomena that are inherent to weakly supervised learning.

-All codes are publicly available at \texttt{https://github.com/knodle/knodle}, the datasets could be loaded from \href{http://knodle.dm.univie.ac.at/minio/knodle/}{Knodle Minio storage server} .